madsciencecoder/shticker-book-rewritten/README.md

 Currently the only supported platform is Linux.
 It is designed with being cross-platform in mind but I have not yet had a chance to build it or test for Mac OS X or Windows.
 If someone would like to build it for either platform it should just be a matter of changing a few defines in globaldefines.h and configuring the build environment.

+### Windows Installer

+There is now an official installer for Windows.
+Please check the releases page to download the most recent version.
+Please note that it does not check for updates for itself yet so be sure to either keep an eye out or you can follow the repository for email updates.

 ### Linux Packages

 I have created packages through OpenSuse's OBS for the most popular distributions.
 There are currently packages for OpenSuse 42.1 and Tumbleweed, Fedora 22 and 23, Debian 8, and Ubuntu 15.04 and 15.10.